Sbargaoui/rustic/args/README.md

 ## Retrieve application argument

-Try to pass an integer as argument and print square
+Try to pass an integer as an argument and print square

 ```Bash
 cargo run -- 2